Lobaro/docs/docs/tools/usb-config-adapter.md

 using our free [Lobaro Maintenance Tool](./lobaro-tool.md) PC software.

 !!! warning "Wire orientation"
-    The blue wire is not consistent the RTS pin and may be on some adapters inverted, e.g. being the GND wire.
-Check the orientation of the adapter with the picture above to determinate the actual pins and do not rely on the the wire color coding.
+    The blue wire is not consistent the RTS pin(1) and may be inverted on some adapters, e.g. being the GND wire pin(6).
+    Check the orientation of the adapter with the picture above to determinate the actual pin ordering and **do not simply rely** on the the wire color coding!

 !!! info "USB Driver"